Sue Baker, artist, with short gray hair and glasses, smiling at the camera, wearing an art apron and black sweater.

-I aim to capture, evoke and suggest the essential qualities of the natural world in my art.
-The unpredictable and transformative qualities of encaustic painting resonate deeply with the ever-changing elements of nature, allowing me to investigate layered textures, subtle colours, and shifting forms in ways that reflect the organic flow, seasonal rhythms, and atmospheric moods of the environment.
+I aim to capture and evoke the quintessential qualities of the natural world in my art.
+The unpredictable and transformative qualities of encaustic wax resonate deeply with the ever-changing elements of nature, allowing me to investigate layered textures, subtle colours, and shifting forms in ways that reflect the organic flow, seasonal rhythms, and evocative moods of the environment.

-My work has multiple layers of wax medium, creating depth, luminosity and subtle complexity in each piece.
+My work has multiple layers of wax medium, creating depth, luminosity and subtle complexity.
 This thoughtful, tactile layering process mirrors the strata and histories embedded in nature itself.
-Like timelines and sediments laid across the landscapes that stretch before us, each layer quietly holds memory, movement and traces of time.
+Like timelines and sediments laid across the landscapes each layer quietly holds memory, movement and the traces of time.

-If you’ve never heard of encaustic art, you can Read more here about the medium.
+If you’d like to know more about encaustic art, you can Read more here .

 I am a member of International Encaustic Artists (IEA).